safe-research/safe-frost/README.md

+> [!WARNING]
-:warning: **Code in this repository is not audited and may contain serious security holes; use at your own risk.** :warning:
+> Code in this repository is not audited and may contain serious security holes.
+Use at your own risk.

 # Safe + FROST